The launch of FAIR – Falsely Accused Individuals for Reform – stimulated a debate with passionate views on both sides.

-- As Sir Cliff Richard and Paul Gambaccini have said repeatedly, they have suffered significant psychological damage, loss of sleep and much more due to the media coverage from cases involving allegations for which they were never charged.
+- As those leading the campaign have said repeatedly, they have suffered significant psychological damage, loss of sleep and much more, due to the media coverage from cases involving allegations for which they were never even charged.

 - The salacious gossip printed in the press and on tv has a stronger tendency to be repeated than other crimes

-- The “no smoke without fire” expression is applied more readily to sexual offences than other alleged crimes.
+- The widely iterated expression “there’s no smoke without fire” is applied more readily to sexual allegations than other alleged crimes.

 The case against…